davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 PMD works by applying *rules*, which define specific issues to look for in a code base.
 Rules are supplied as part of the application.
 (Contributors can write new rules in Java). *Rule sets*, however, can be defined by end user on an application-by-application basis.
 Part of the work of incorporating static analysis into the development lifecycle is defining the most effective rule set for each engagement point (IDE, continuous integration).
 We'll discuss rule set definition at the end; you may end up with several different rule sets to be applied at different stages of the development lifecycle.

-Be aware that PMD is significantly less "plug-and-play" than other current-generation Salesforce tools.
-It's a valuable asset, but it does take some iteration and research to set up and use effectively.
+Be aware that PMD is not a truly "plug-and-play" tool, and while its support for Apex is good, it may not be at the level of source review that you expect from other platforms.
+PMD is particularly useful for highlighting some of the most dangerous practices, like SOQL and DML in loops, and for enforcing fairly basic stylistic rules.
+(Note that it can't enforce fine-grained brace style).
 Below, we'll look at several different options for integration points in the Salesforce development lifecycle.

 ## Static Analysis in the IDE: Visual Studio Code

-Visual Studio Code offers the [Apex PMD](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) extension by Charlie Jonas.
+Visual Studio Code can use the [Apex PMD](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) extension by Charlie Jonas.
 To set up the extension, first [download PMD](https://pmd.github.io/#downloads) and decompress the ZIP file into a location where the application can live (you'll need to provide its path to the extension).
 PMD requires Java, which is likely already installed as part of the Salesforce DX setup process.

 Then, install the extension in Visual Studio Code.
 Open your User Preferences and search for `apexPMD`.
 Beside the setting `apexPMD.pmdPath`, click the pencil icon and copy it your settings.
 Add the path to the extracted PMD directory here.
 (For example, `/Users/dreed/Projects/pmd-bin-6.0.1` - you want the full path to the top-level PMD directory).